Member tool: CIPD Buddy BETA

 • Industrial action is where workers take measures (as part of a union or individually) as a means of expressing dissatisfaction.
 The legal protections for industrial action are greater when the action taken is organised by a trade union.

-• Collective bargaining can be undertaken by unions or employee representatives or committees.
-Bargaining may take place voluntarily, or may be imposed on an employer.
-In instances where bargaining arrangements break down and a dispute arises, a trade union may take industrial action, including a strike.
+• Collective bargaining (ie negotiation of terms and conditions for certain workers) can be undertaken by unions only if they are recognised by an employer.
+In instances where bargaining arrangements break down and a dispute arises, a trade union may ask its members to take industrial action, including a strike.

 • Trade union and industrial action law is devolved (transferred) in Northern Ireland.
 The CIPD offers an employment law page specifying which areas of employment law differ in the UK.